 Reasons not to do your Paris photoshoot in the evening:

-- some Parisian locations are not possible due to crowds;
+- many popular locations are not possible due to crowds;

 - you’ll require an associate to help with lighting and crowd/theft management;